talkops/extension/README.md

 # talkops-extension

-A GitHub Action to build, push, and publish the TalkOps Extension.
+A GitHub Action to build, push, and publish TalkOps Extension.

 ## Overview